kikirizki/transformer-from-scratch/README.md

-# transformer-from-scratch
+# Transformer from Scratch
-Easy to understand transformer implementation completely from scratch
+Easy to understand neural transformer implementation completely from scratch